Orlando (film): Differences from the novel

 Director Potter described her approach to the adaptation as follows:

 My task...was to find a way of remaining true to the spirit of the book and to Virginia Woolf's intentions, whilst being ruthless with changing the book in any way necessary to make it work cinematically...The most immediate changes were structural.
 The storyline was simplified [and] any events which did not significantly further Orlando's story were dropped.

 The film contains some anachronisms not present in the novel.
-For example, upon Orlando's arrival in Constantinople in about the year 1700, England is referred to as a "green and pleasant land", a line from William Blake's Jerusalem, which in reality was not written until 1804.
-Also, Orlando receives a gift to celebrate the new century from Queen Anne, who had in fact not yet succeeded to the throne.
+For example, upon Orlando's arrival in Constantinople in the year 1700, England is referred to as a "green and pleasant land", a line from William Blake's Jerusalem, which in reality was not written until 1804.

 Potter argued that "whereas the novel could withstand abstraction and arbitrariness (such as Orlando's change of sex), cinema is more pragmatic."
 She continued,There had to be reasons—however flimsy—to propel us along a journey based itself on a kind of suspension of disbelief.
 Thus, Queen Elizabeth bestows Orlando's long life upon him...whereas in the book it remains unexplained.
-And Orlando's change of sex in the film is the result of his having reached a crisis point—a crisis of masculine identity.At film's end, Orlando has a daughter, whereas in the novel she had a son.
-Potter said that she intended Orlando's breaking the fourth wall to be an equivalent to Woolf's direct addresses to her readers, and that this was her attempt at converting Woolf's literary wit into a more 'cinematic' humour.
+And Orlando's change of sex in the film is the result of his having reached a crisis point—a crisis of masculine identity.At the end of the film, Orlando has a daughter, whereas in the novel she had a son.
+Potter said that she intended Orlando's breaking the fourth wall to be an equivalent to Woolf's direct addresses to her readers, and that this was her attempt at converting Woolf's literary wit into a more "cinematic" humour.
 One obvious similarity remained, however: The film ends in its present day, 1992, just as Woolf's novel ends in its present day, 1928.

 Cast

 Production

 When first pitching her treatment in 1984, Potter was told by "industry professionals" that the story was "unmakable, impossible, far too expensive and anyway not interesting."
 Nevertheless, in 1988 she began writing the script and raising money.

 Potter saw Swinton in the Manfred Karge play Man to Man and said that there was a "profound subtlety about the way she took on male body language and handled maleness and femaleness."
 In Potter's words, Quentin Crisp was the "Queen of Queens...particularly in the context of Virginia Woolf's gender-bending politics" and thus fit to play the aged Queen Elizabeth.

+Potter chose to film much of the Constantinople portion of the book in the isolated city of Khiva in Uzbekistan and made use of the forest of carved columns in the city's 18th century Djuma Mosque.